-Program Fees* –The program fee is due upon receipt of your welcome letter and must be received by UCLA Extension 2 weeks before the program start date for payments made by cash, check, or credit card; payments by bank wire transfer are due 6 weeks before the program start date.
+Program Fees* –The program fee is due upon receipt of your welcome letter and must be received by UCLA Extension 6 weeks before the program start date.
+Accepted payment methods are cash, check, credit card, or bank wire transfer.
+Credit card payments are the fastest and easiest payment method.

 Please find the Program Fees listed in the chart below

 |Summer 2017 Study Abroad at UCLA||June 26, 2017 – September 17, 2017||$300||$4,850|

 |Fall 2017 Study Abroad at UCLA||September 25, 2017 – December 17, 2017||$300||$4,850|

 |Winter 2018 Study Abroad at UCLA||January 8, 2018 – April 1, 2018||$300||$4,850|

 |Spring 2018 Study Abroad at UCLA||April 2, 2018 – June 24, 2018||$300||$4,850|